-Visualizing the intergenerational lives, histories, creole identities, familial relations and sexualities of a diverse range of subjects from the queer Indo-Caribbean and Black Caribbean diasporas, the film is a nuanced poem of queer Indo-Caribbean diasporic creole identities; weaving mixtures of Black and Indian, Portuguese and Indo-Caribbean, Indo-Chinese-Caribbean, genderqueer, disabled and elder body, and drag gender identity performance.
+Queer Coolie-tudes reclaims the racial slur of “Coolie” and entrances the viewer with a stunning visual rumination on the convergence of identity, sexuality, and history.
+Visualizing the intergenerational lives, familial relations, and sexualities of a diverse range of subjects, the film is a series of nuanced portraits of queer Indo-Caribbean diasporic creole identities.
+It weaves together mixtures of Black and Indian, Portuguese and Indo-Caribbean, Indo-Chinese-Caribbean, genderqueer, disabled and elder body, and drag gender identity performance.